voyc/geo/README.md

 # GeoSketch
 Draw on a world map.
-Switch between general perspective and mercator projections.
+Switch between globe and mercator projection.